Xilinx/gcc/gcc/config/microblaze/microblaze.md

   ""
   {
-    /* If operands[1] is a constant address illegal for pic, then we need to handle it just like LEGITIMIZE_ADDRESS does.  */ if (flag_pic && pic_address_needs_scratch (operands[1]))
+    /* If operands[1] is a constant address illegal for pic, then we need to handle it just like microblaze_legitimize_address does.  */ if (flag_pic && pic_address_needs_scratch (operands[1]))
     {
         rtx temp = force_reg (DImode, XEXP (XEXP (operands[1], 0), 0));